sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

    The following has all the correct code to print out "Hi my friend!" when the code is run, but the code is mixed up.
 Drag the blocks from left to right and put them in the correct order.
-You can go back and look at the previous program HelloExample if you are having trouble understanding how to order the blocks.
+You can go back and look at the previous programs if you are having trouble understanding how to order the blocks.

    Click on the "Check" button to check your solution.